-Jill McIntyre is the leader of the Firm’s Electronic Discovery Group and in this role she has overseen hundreds of large scale ESI collection and production projects.
-Jill is a skilled litigator who handles complex toxic exposure and property contamination claims as well as defending lawyers faced with legal professional liability claims.
+Jill McIntyre is Of Counsel in the Litigation practice group.
+Jill is a skilled litigator who has handled complex toxic exposure and property contamination claims and defended lawyers faced with legal professional liability claims.
 She has overseen dozens of large-scale ESI collection and production projects.
 She practices out of the Firm’s office in Charleston, West Virginia.

 Jill’s hands-on approach to her practice sets her apart from her peers.
 She loves to go into a workplace to see first-hand how a company operates, interviewing client constituents, strategically preparing a defense, and matching up documents to the story to be related to a judge or jury.
 She goes above and beyond to prepare demonstrative exhibits designed to break down complex facts for jurors.
 She has experience with mass action and class action lawsuits and is knowledgeable about state and federal regulatory processes relating to environmental protection.

 Jill has been named a West Virginia Super Lawyer® and included in The Best Lawyers in America®, including in the 2017 Business Edition for “Women in Law.”
 She is a past president of Defense Trial Counsel of West Virginia and a founding member of the Appalachian Institute of Digital Evidence, a non-profit that focuses on educating students.
 Jill serves on the Board of Directors, the Executive Committee, and the Development Committee of Carnegie Hall in Lewisburg, West Virginia.
-She also serves on the Board of Fund for the Arts and helps coordinate the Fund’s outdoor music festivals.
-Additionally, she is active in the Judge John A. Field Jr. American Inn of Court and Kanawha County Bar Association.
+She also serves on the Board of Fund for the Arts and helps coordinate the Fund’s outdoor jazz music festival.

 Despite her penchant for technology, her hobbies are far more hands-on.
 If she could, she would sew, paint, and build things all day.
-She’s a self-diagnosed hoarder of textiles and spends her time cooking, reading, gardening, and walking.
+She’s a self-diagnosed hoarder of textiles and spends her leisure time cooking, reading, gardening, and walking.
 But her favorite way to de-stress?
 Group singing . . . bring on the harmony.